Three-Day Weekend Aboard Lab Ahead of June Cargo Mission

-Category: Space Hits: 2An aurora is pictured streaming above the Indian Ocean in between Australia and Antarctica on April 19, 2021.
+Category: Space Hits: 5An aurora is pictured streaming above the Indian Ocean in between Australia and Antarctica on April 19, 2021.

 The seven orbital residents that comprise the Expedition 65 crew aboard the International Space Station took a well-deserved day off on Monday.
 May looks to be relaxed month, following a very busy April, with no spacecraft activities on the calendar until June.